 Once you’ve given the pancreas time to rest and you notice the symptoms have improved or gone away, start feeding a small amount of bland food, such as bone broth.
 Be sure to cool the broth and skim off the fat that sets on the top before giving it to your dog, to keep the fat to a minimum.

 Short-term food reintroduction.
-To give the body time to recover gradually, Julie Anne Lee recommends cooking food for three days, making sure there is NO bone in the diet, and blotting ALL fat.
+To give the body time to recover gradually, we recommends cooking food for three days, making sure there is NO bone in the diet, and blotting ALL fat.
 Feed 6 times the first day, in very small amounts.
 If your dog’s symptoms have gone away, you can then work your way back up to the regular feeding schedule over the next 3 days by cooking the food less each day until it’s back to raw.

 Step 3: Homeopathy

 Use the above homeopathic remedies to relieve the pain and inflammation and support the healing of the pancreas.

 The first thing to do is to try and decrease inflammation and pain.
 The more pain your dog has, the more it stimulates the inflammation and it becomes a vicious cycle.

 Pancreatitis isn’t a bacterial infection so antibiotics won’t help and any additional toxic burden on this vital organ can cause more problems and stress the pancreas out even more.

 Once the symptoms are alleviated, that doesn’t always mean it’s gone away.
 It’s important to take steps to heal pancreatitis and prevent it from returning long term.